How to Apply for Financial Aid

 CONTINUING or RETURNING STUDENTS

-April 16 is the priority processing deadline for all continuing applicants and continuing students to file their 2014-15 FAFSA.
+April 15 is the priority processing deadline for all continuing applicants and continuing students to file the FAFSA.
 If you meet this deadline you will be considered "on time" and eligible for need-based loans, grants, scholarships and work study.

 You may file your FAFSA after the posted priority processing deadline and your aid will be limited to Direct Federal Stafford loans and Pell Grant if eligible.